glacier-modding/glaciermodding.org/docs/modding/customcampaigns/scene_new.md

 ---
 sidebar_position: 13
-description: New Scene
+description: Creating a New Mission
 ---

-# New Scene
+# Creating a New Mission

 For this tutorial, we will go over creating a new custom scene file from a template.